Home Compare AEP vs PEG

 Stability

-On stability, the gap still runs the same way: American Electric Power Company, Inc. sits near the top of the group, while Public Service Enterprise Group Incorporated remains in the weaker half.
+On stability, American Electric Power Company, Inc. is positioned higher in the group, while Public Service Enterprise Group Incorporated is closer to the middle.

 Growth — Dominant Gap